 The god of animal life and the sea, Habbakuk holds a special place in the hearts of sailors and rangers.
 His skills of the wild and belief in the harmony with nature constitute a peaceful teaching.
 He is seen as a symbol of eternal life beyond the world and a strong enforcer of natural justice.
 He is the twin brother of Kiri-Jolith.
 With his brother and father, he helped form the Knights of Solamnia.

 habbakuk

-Druid (27th Level) Alignment: Neutral Good Movement: 18"/38" Armor Class: -3 Hit Points: 490 Hit Dice: 27 # of Attacks: 2 Damage/Attack: 3d8/3d8
+Druid (27th Level)

+Alignment: Neutral Good

+Movement: 18"/38"

+Armor Class: -3

+Hit Points: 490

+Hit Dice: 27

-Animal, Elemental Specials: I: Locate Animals
+Animal, Elemental Specials:

+1: Locate Animals

 II: Spiritual Hammer, Detect Life